kyma-project/istio/docs/user/tutorials/01-50-send-requests-using-egress.md

    EOF
    ```

-4. Enable additional sidecar logs to see egressGateway being used in requests:
+4. Enable additional sidecar logs to see the egress Gateway being used in requests:
     ```bash
     kubectl apply -f - <<EOF
     apiVersion: telemetry.istio.io/v1